sw2347/ancientpotion/README.md

 - On Linux machines, run `eldritch.sh`.

 You can step into the adventurous MMO world of Eldritch by executing these files.

+## Contributing
+Please read through our contribution guidelines before starting a pull request.
+We welcome contributions of all kinds, not just code!
+If you're stuck for ideas, look for the good first issue label on issues in the repository.
+If you have any questions about the project, feel free to ask them on Discord.
+Before creating your own issue or pull request, always check to see if one already exists!
+Don't rush contributions, take your time and ensure you're doing it correctly.

+## The Power Come From Open Source
+You can explore open-source projects that empower Eldritch:

+- DiscordJS
+- TypeORM
+- pg
+- chalk